 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.

 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships ages 11-17 can register as volunteers.
 A registered parent/guardian must be onsite at all times when tot-lots and Tigers are at camp.
-Each pack must have a minimum of one adult registered for every three youth registered.
+Each pack must have a minimum of one adult registered for every four youth registered.

 Youth registration requirements: